 Have your cats become the local fast food hangout for families of fleas?
 Fleas are not only annoying, but they are nasty little critters that carry any number of "hitch-hikers" such as tapeworms and the Haemobartonellosis microorganism.
 I'm sure you'll agree with the importance of stopping flea infestations before they occur, for your cats' comfort and your own peace of mind.

-We've noticed our cats scratching more lately.
-Although I can't find any evidence of fleas on them, it's time to treat them with a topical flea control product.
+With warmer weather, our cats are scratching more lately.
+But worse, a couple of them have ear mites, which are really bothering them.
+Although I can't find any evidence of fleas on them, it's past due time to treat them with the Frontline we have on hand.

 Image © iStock Photo.